mantczakaus/ont_amplicon/README.md

 A zipped copy of the resulting **preprocessed** and/or **quality filtered fastq file** will be saved in the preprocessing folder.

-If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed.
+After processing raw reads, an additional quality control step will be performed.

 A qc report will be generated in text and html formats summarising the read counts recovered after the pre-processing step for all samples listed in the index.csv file.
 It will include 3 flags: